1,1,2-Trichloro-1,2,2-trifluoroethane

 1,1,2-Trichloro-1,2,2-trifluoroethane, also called simply trichlorotrifluoroethane (often abbreviated as TCTFE) or CFC-113, is a chlorofluorocarbon.
 It has the formula Cl2FC\sCClF2.
-This colorless, volatile liquid was a versatile solvent used in various precise cleaning operations until it was phased out due its impact on the ozone layer.
+This colorless, volatile liquid was a versatile solvent used in various precision cleaning operations until it was phased out due its impact on the ozone layer.

 Production

 CFC-113 can be prepared from hexachloroethane and hydrofluoric acid:

 This reaction may require catalysts such as antimony, chromium, iron and alumina at high temperatures.

 Another synthesis method uses HF on tetrachloroethylene instead.
 Industrial production of CFC-113 began in the early 1940s.

 Uses

 CFC-113 was one of the three most popular CFCs, along with CFC-11 and CFC-12.
 In 1989, an estimated 250,000 tons were produced.
 It has been used as a cleaning agent for electrical and electronic components.
 CFC-113’s low flammability and low toxicity made it ideal for use as a cleaner for delicate electrical-electronic equipment such as printed circuit boards, fabrics, and metals.
 It would not harm the product it was cleaning, ignite with a spark or react with other chemicals.

 It was used as a dry-cleaning solvent, as an alternative to perchloroethylene, introduced by DuPont in March 1961 as "Valclene" (former designated trade name was "Fasclene" but it was later changed to Valclene in the same year for legal reasons) and was also marketed as the "solvent of the future" by Imperial Chemical Industries in the 1970s under the tradename "Arklone".
 Others from this series were Perklone (Tetrachloroethylene), Triklone (Trichloroethylene), Methoklone (Dichloromethane) and Genklene (1,1,1-Trichloroethane).
 Its use in dry-cleaning peaked around 1971, and dry-cleaners using CFC-113 were known as Valclenerías in Spanish.
 In 1986, 489 dry-cleaning facilities (about 2.2% of 21,787 dry-cleaning facilities) in the US were using CFC-113 as their main solvent.
 It was seen as the perfect dry-cleaning solvent until its environmental effects were discovered.

 CFC-113 in laboratory analytics and industry has been replaced by other solvents.

 Reduction of CFC-113 with zinc gives chlorotrifluoroethylene: